-POLICY H3

-Affordable Housing Exception Sites
+POLICY H3 Affordable Housing Exception Sites

-- The preferred mix of affordable houses will be guided by the latest Bridport Area Housing Needs Assessment, and any subsequent changes to trends in household composition identified by the local planning authority. - Small numbers of open-market homes may be included as part of an Affordable Homes Exception Site development.
-If the development is phased then the approved proportion of open-market to affordable homes will apply for each phase.
+- Such exception sites will be supported where the preferred mix of housing is guided by the latest Bridport Area Housing Needs Assessment and any subsequent changes to trends in household composition identified by the local planning authority.
+(Small numbers of open-market homes may be included where cross subsidy is required for delivery of the affordable housing element). - 2.
+If the development is phased, then the approved proportion of open market to affordable homes will apply for each phase.